Chicken Meatball Stroganoff

 Chicken Meatball Stroganoff is a twist on the traditional chicken stroganoff.
 It’s a family-friendly meal that’s savory and filling, made with prepared store-bought or homemade chicken meatballs.

 It’s a quick and easy dish that can be made on any weeknight.
-Serve it over noodles for a meal or as an appetizer in small bowls at your next party.
+Serve it over noodles for a traditional meal or try serving it over garlic mashed potatoes for a new twist.

 Best Meatballs To Use